 - People with any repaired heart defect that still has some defect

 What can you do to lower your risk for heart disease?

-Be aware of the symptoms of gum disease: red, swollen, tender gums, bleeding while brushing teeth.
+Be aware of the symptoms of gum disease: red, swollen, tender gums, and bleeding while brushing your teeth.
 Sometimes gum disease presents no symptoms.
 If you notice a problem with your gums, or if you’ve not had a checkup and cleaning in the past six months, call Dr. Fondriest today.